Leveling Up Your Investment Strategy with SoFi FInancial Planners

 Each type of investing can be used in different ways, and has its own unique pros and cons:

 • Cash.
 Whether it’s in a wallet or bank account cash money means something.
 It’s liquid, which means a person can get to it whenever they need to, and the returns don’t fluctuate.
-That stability comes with the drawback of purchasing power; cash investments, even if they’re in a high-yield savings, Certificate of Deposit, or a cash management account like SoFi Money®, , don’t keep up with inflation.
+That stability comes with the drawback of purchasing power; cash investments, even if they’re in a high-yield savings, Certificate of Deposit, or a checking and savings account like SoFi Checking and Savings®, , don’t keep up with inflation.

 • Bonds.
 A bond is basically loaning someone, a government, company, or municipality, money.
 Bonds can provide a steady stream of income, which includes interest payments and initial investment.
 However, bonds are riskier than cash, bond issuer can default, and the yields in the long-term aren’t as high as other investments.